zyedidia/generic/rope/README.md

 func (n *Node[V]) Value() []V
 ```

 Value returns the elements of this node concatenated into a slice.
-May return the underyling slice without copying, so do not modify the returned slice.
+May return the underlying slice without copying, so do not modify the returned slice.